Transgender studies: Notable works

 Other important transgender studies texts are more firmly theoretical or critical.
 Judith Butler, whose work is important for queer studies more broadly, was influential in the field of transgender studies specifically for the formulation of the theory of gender performativity that is the basis for genderqueer activism and theorization.
 Jack Halberstam is another key figure in transgender studies.
 Halberstam's work deals with female masculinity, the concept of "queer failure" and various theorizations of trans or gender variant embodiment and temporality.
-Paul B. Preciado's Testo Junkie: Sex, Drugs, and Biopolitics in the Pharmacopornographic Era is considered "autotheory" and intertwines personal and cultural histories of clinical hormone therapies with political histories of hormonal birth control, and performance enhancing testosterone use.
+Paul B. Preciado's Testo Junkie: Sex, Drugs, and Biopolitics in the Pharmacopornographic Era is considered autotheory and intertwines personal and cultural histories of clinical hormone therapies with political histories of hormonal birth control, and performance enhancing testosterone use.
+The Routledge Handbook of Trans Literature, published in 2024, explores these and other works in trans theory and literature, offering "a comprehensive overview of trans literature, highlighting the core topics, genres, and periods important for scholarship now and in the future."

+In recent years, scholarly book series devoted to transgender studies have been launched.
+Duke University Press publishes ASTERISK: Gender, Trans-, and All That Comes After, which "takes transgender studies beyond transgender—and beyond gender—as its privileged object of analysis" and "puts transgender into conversation with whatever can come after trans-."
+Bloomsbury Publishing's book series Trans Studies "is based on a three-fold commitment to: 1.
+Provide inclusive, global representation of transgender and nonbinary topics and authors, 2.
+Challenge assumptions of trans studies and other fields, and 3.
+Engage diverse disciplines from the humanities, social sciences, and biological sciences."